Basileus: Etymology

 The etymology of basileus is uncertain.
-The Mycenaean form was *gʷasileus (Linear B: 𐀣𐀯𐀩𐀄, qa-si-re-u), denoting some sort of court official or local chieftain, but not an actual king.
+The Mycenaean form was *gʷasileus (Linear B: 𐀣𐀯𐀩𐀄, qa-si-re-u), denoting some sort of court official or local chieftain.
 Its hypothetical earlier Proto-Greek form would be *gʷatileus.
 Some linguists assume that it is a non-Greek word that was adopted by Bronze Age Greeks from a pre-existing linguistic Pre-Greek substrate of the Eastern Mediterranean.
 Schindler argues for an inner-Greek innovation of the -eus inflection type from Indo-European material rather than a Mediterranean loan.

 Ancient Greece

 Original senses encountered on clay tablets

 The first written instance of this word is found on the baked clay tablets discovered in excavations of Mycenaean palaces originally destroyed by fire.
 The tablets are dated from the 15th century BCE to the 11th century BCE and are inscribed with the Linear B script, which was deciphered by Michael Ventris in 1952 and corresponds to a very early form of Greek.
 The word basileus is written as qa-si-re-u and its original meaning was "chieftain" (in one particular tablet the chieftain of the guild of bronzesmiths is referred to as qa-si-re-u).
 Here the initial letter q- represents the PIE labiovelar consonant */gʷ/, transformed in later Greek into /b/.
 Linear B uses the same glyph for /l/ and /r/, now transcribed with a Latin "r" by uniform convention.
 (Similarly, the Old Persian word vazir also has almost the same meaning as "chieftain".)
 Linear B only represents syllables of single vowel, or of a consonant-vowel form, therefore any final -s is omitted.